Muskoka - Ontario's Playground for the Most Discerning Cottager

 A Short Drive to Lake Muskoka

-Lake Muskoka boasts public beaches, boat launches and sailing camp, plus much, much more.
-Taboo Resort has numerous facilities including golf, spa, swimming pool, fitness, tennis, dining, a sandy beach and accommodations.
+Lake Muskoka boasts public beaches, boat launches and sailing camp, hiking trails plus much more.
+Taboo Resort has many amenities including golf, spa, swimming pool, fitness, tennis, dining, a sandy beach and accommodations.
 The Wharf in Gravenhurst, accessible by auto or boat hosts restaurants and a public boat launch.
 From here you can catch a steam ship ride on the Wenonah or check out the antique boat show happening on July 7th this summer.

 About Lake Joseph